PedroJMA/ECON307_2018/syllabus.md

     - [Course Outline](#course-outline)

 ## Honors Intermediate Macro
- This is a course in the tools of modern macroeconomic.
+ This is a course in the tools of modern macroeconomics.
 The emphasis will be on theory to help tune your intuition, and provide different lenses to interpret the macro-economy.

 - **Instructor:** jesse.perla@ubc.ca
 - **Office Hours:** Thursday 10am-12pm in Iona 206